pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > ones nobody uses
 > <br/>-- <cite>Bjarne Stroustrup</cite>

+> If you could just sit for 30 minutes and be happy you are successful, but very few of us get there.
+> <br/>-- <cite>Navel Ravikant</cite>

 > Speak confidently as if you are right, but listen carefully as if you are wrong.
 > <br/>-- <cite><a href="https://kk.org/thetechnium/103-bits-of-advice-i-wish-i-had-known/">Kevin Kelly</a></cite>